NYC At Home Sleep Study / Polysomnography for Sleep Apnea Diagnosis

 In certain cases, a home polysomnography may not be the best option and an in-lab sleep study may be recommended instead.
 This may be the case if another sleep disorder in addition to obstructive sleep apnea is suspected (e.g. restless legs syndrome) or if you have other health problems that warrant a more involved diagnostic test.

-What can I expect after undergoing a home sleep study for sleep apnea?
+What to expect after undergoing a home sleep study for sleep apnea

 After undergoing at-home sleep apnea testing, Dr. Bowen will be able to interpret the data provided by your polysomnogram and make a diagnosis.
 If the results indicate the presence of obstructive sleep apnea, Dr. Bowen will prescribe treatment and explain the next steps to follow in order to achieve the restful and restorative sleep that you deserve.